scikit-learn-contrib/MAPIE/doc/theoretical_description.rst

 nor on the predictive model.

-However, the Jackknife and Jackknife+ methods are computationally heavy since they require to run as many simulations as the number of training points, and is prohibitive for a typical data science usecase.
+However, the Jackknife and Jackknife+ methods are computationally heavy since they require to run as many simulations as the number of training points, which is prohibitive for a typical data science use case.

 4. The Jackknife-minmax method
 ==============================